Choosing Private Hearing Aids

 We realise that ultimately, it is what you do, day-to-day, that influences your hearing needs.
 Whether that be a coffee with a friend, a meeting at work or attending a concert.
-WIth our expert guidance, you can be assured that your interests are placed at the centre of everything we do.
+With our expert guidance, you can be assured that your interests are placed at the centre of everything we do.

 How hearing devices work

-Hearing aids receive sounds, which are converted in to a digital signal.
-This is then modified or processed, before being converted back to sounds via a small loudspeaker.
+Hearing aids receive sounds, which are converted into a digital signal.
+This is then modified or processed before being converted back to sounds via a small loudspeaker.
 So basically three components, a microphone (or two), a sound processor (mini-computer) and a tiny loudspeaker.

 Factors to consider